tphanson/redeem-code-generator/README.md

 ## Introduction

-This lib can be used for Token Distribution Potal to generate redeem code.
+This lib can be used for the Token Distribution Portal to generate redeem code.

 ## Prerequisite